rust-lang/book/2018-edition/src/ch10-01-syntax.md

 the duplication by introducing a generic type parameter in a single function.

-To parameterize the types in the new function we’ll define, we need to name the type parameter, just like we do for the value parameters to a function.
+To parameterize the types in the new function we’ll define, we need to name the type parameter, just as we do for the value parameters to a function.
 You can use any identifier as a type parameter name.
-But we’ll use `T` because, by convention, parameter names in Rust are short, often just a letter, and Rust’s type naming convention is CamelCase.
+But we’ll use `T` because, by convention, parameter names in Rust are short, often just a letter, and Rust’s type-naming convention is CamelCase.
 Short for “type,” `T` is the default choice of most Rust programmers.

-When we use a parameter in the body of the function, we have to declare the parameter name in the signature so that the compiler knows what that name means.
+When we use a parameter in the body of the function, we have to declare the parameter name in the signature so the compiler knows what that name means.
 Similarly, when we use a type parameter name in a function signature, we have to declare the type parameter name before we use it.
-To define the generic `largest` function, place type name declarations inside angle brackets (`<>`) between the name of the function and the parameter list, like this:
+To define the generic `largest` function, place type name declarations inside angle brackets, `<>`, between the name of the function and the parameter list, like this:

 ```rust,ignore